Thorvarium/vine-styling/README.md

 - Enables dark theme on all vine pages

 ## Customization
 If you want to customize just the product grid, you can place a block that will override the sizing at the very top.
-The stylesheet will automatically adjust a few other proportions if you define only ``--cust-item-tile-size``.
+The stylesheet will automatically adjust a few other proportions if you define only ``--custom-item-tile-size``.

 You must have variable-defs.css included immediately below your definition.
 Other variables you can use are listed in the file variable-defs.css.